I’m on a mission to find the most hydrating medium-to-full coverage makeup for extremely dry skin…starting with drugstore brands.

 - Slight redness mainly on cheeks, chin, and nostrils

-- Current mood: embarrassed.
+- Current mood: embarrassed and frustrated.
 Thyroid skin is such a hassle!

 First things first.
 I needed a good skincare routine.